• Skip to primary navigation

 sauteing onions and adding rice to a dutch oven

-In a soup pot or Dutch oven, sauté the onion for 4-5 minutes, then put in the garlic, Italian seasoning, and uncooked rice.
+In a soup pot or Dutch oven, sauté the onion until softened, then put in the garlic, Italian seasoning, and uncooked rice.
 Cook for about a minute.

 adding broth, broccoli, and chicken to a dutch oven

 Stir in the chicken broth and Worcestershire sauce and bring it to a boil, then cover and simmer over medium-low heat for 15 minutes.
-Add in the cream, broccoli, and cooked chicken, and cover again and cook for another 5 minutes or so.
+Add in the cream, broccoli, and cooked chicken, and cover again and cook for another few minutes or so.

 adding in cheddar cheese to one pot chicken, broccoli, and rice in a dutch oven